David Gilmour, Roger Waters and Nick Mason performing (KQED)

-To watch previously unseen video of Pink Floyd playing "Astronomy Domine" in 1970, click here.
+To watch previously unseen video of Pink Floyd playing "Astronomy Domine" in 1970, scroll to the bottom of the story.

 In the last week of April 1973, Pink Floyd’s Dark Side of the Moon reached No. 1 on the American charts.
 In the last week of April 1970, though, they had yet to crack the U.S. Top 50 after three years of recording and performing.
 In the midst of their third stateside tour, they weren’t selling out stadiums.